Showing posts with label Atari Super Pack. Show all posts

 - THE CRYPTO'PINION -

 There might be only five but each event has something for everyone.
 However, it's a mixed bag with Skeet Shooting being the best, closely followed by Diving and Hurdles.
-Sadly, the Tripple Jump is awkward and Fencing is plain boring.
-I think if you are going to feature so few games then they all need to be super-duper perfect to compensate.
+Sadly, the Tripple Jump is awkward and Fencing is boring.
+If you are going to feature so few games they need to be fantastic to compensate.

-Overall, this is a cracking family game that we have enjoyed - even if my daughter completely fails to grasp the concept of waggling a joystick!
+This is a cracking family game we have enjoyed - even if my daughter completely fails to grasp the concept of waggling a joystick!
 (Kids!).
-Anyhow, Summer Olympiad is definitely at its best when competing against family/friends otherwise it's all over too soon.
-Good, but could have been better with a lot more content/events.
+Summer Olympiad is definitely at its best when competing against family/friends otherwise it's all over too soon.
+Good, but could have been better with more content/events.

 Remember to do warm-up stretches before downloading for floppy or hard drive.